bmbruno/js-promises-demo/README.md

 ## Contact Info

-For questions, reach out to me on Twitter: [@BrandonMBruno](https://twitter.com/BrandonMBruno)
+For questions, reach out to me on LinkedIn: [/in/brandonbruno](https://www.linkedin.com/in/brandonbruno)